Kupe: Voyage to New Zealand

 The historical Kupe is thought to have been born in the uncertain Māori homeland of Hawaiki, to a father from Rarotonga and a mother from Raiatea.
 At the time of his journey, he lived in the settlement of Hawaiki-rangi.
 He was well educated in Polynesian navigation, and likely spoke the hypothetical proto-Māori language, which would have been most similar to Cook Islands Māori or Tahitian.
 There are many different accounts of Kupe's first voyage to New Zealand that range from tribe to tribe, but most follow a similar basic story.
-Most histories claim that in a time approximately 40 generations ago (between 900 and 1200 AD), Kupe, his wife Kuramārōtini, the great warrior Ngahue, and a relatively large crew, boarded Kuramārotini's canoe Matawhaorua (or in some dialects Matawhaorua).
-According to the Waitangi Tribunal's Wai 262 report, Matawhaorua was a classical Polynesian open-ocean catamaran, capable of carrying a complement of 25 people under sail or paddle, fully provisioned. it is said that at first Kupe had some difficulty filling the waka, with only a few members from Hawaiki-rangi with him.
+Most histories claim that in a time approximately 40 generations ago (between 900 and 1200 AD), Kupe, his wife Kuramārōtini, the great warrior Ngahue, and a relatively large crew, boarded Kuramārōtini's canoe Matahourua (or in some dialects Matawhaorua).
+According to the Waitangi Tribunal's Wai 262 report, Matawhaorua was a classical Polynesian open-ocean catamaran, capable of carrying a complement of 25 people under sail or paddle, fully provisioned.
+It is said that at first Kupe had some difficulty filling the waka, with only a few members from Hawaiki-rangi with him.
 The report states he eventually found the remaining crew at Pikopikoiwhiti, a nearby village "renowned for its ready supply of adventurers".
 Seven more were added from there.
-Some oral histories say he travelled with a second catamaran, Tawhirirangi, under the stewardship of the navigator Te Ngake.
+Some oral histories say he travelled with a second catamaran, Tāwhirirangi, under the stewardship of the navigator Te Ngake.

 Matawhaorua set sail for lands further to the south in pursuit of the great octopus of his rival, Muturangi.
 Matawhaorua is thought to have journeyed towards Te Tai Tokerau.
 As the waka neared land for the first time, Kuramārōtini saw a thick layer of cloud on the horizon.
-She is then believed to have exclaimed “He ao!
+She is then believed to have exclaimed "He ao!
 He ao!
-He ao tea roa!” meaning, ‘A cloud!
+He ao tea roa!" meaning, ‘A cloud!
 A cloud!
 A long white cloud!’.
 Recognising a large cloud as a symbol of land, Kupe led the waka towards the land, where it is believed his party made their first landing at the Hokianga Harbour.
 From here, Kupe and Kuramārōtini continued his voyage around the country.
-He sailed down the coast of the Wairarapa and landed in Wellington Harbour, staying there for some time and naming the islands of Matiu and Mākaro after his daughters.
+He sailed down the coast of the Wairarapa and landed in Wellington Harbour, staying there for some time and naming the islands of Matiu (Somes Island) and Mākaro (Ward Island) after his daughters.
 A legend says that Kupe then continued his pursuit of Muturangi's octopus, eventually destroying it with a blow to its head after a fierce battle in the Cook Strait.
 In some versions of the story he travelled as far south as Arahura on the South Island's West Coast, and also to the Coromandel Peninsula.